lpolerecky/LANS/README.md

 # Look@NanoSIMS

-Look@NanoSIMS (abbreviated as **LANS**) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS image data acquired by the Cameca NanoSIMS 50L instrument.
-It is distributed as a Matlab code, thus it requires a working installation of Matlab (proprietary software) to run.
+Look@NanoSIMS (abbreviated as **LANS**) is a software tool for the analysis of NanoSIMS image data acquired by the Cameca NanoSIMS 50L instrument.
+Although the software itself is [free](http://www.gnu.org/philosophy/free-sw.html), it is distributed as a Matlab code and thus requires a working installation of Matlab (proprietary software) to run.

 The software is written and maintained by Lubos Polerecky (LP).
 The development started in 2008, at the time when LP worked at the Max-Planck Institute for Marine Microbiology in Bremen, Germany.
 Since 2013, LP continues with the development of the program as part of his permanent employment at Utrecht University in the Netherlands.

 Although LANS has matured pretty well over the years, it may still contain bugs or lack features that you might find useful.
 If you experience problems, find a bug, or would like to have a new feature added to LANS, you can contact LP via email - he will be happy to work with you to fix them and improve the program.
 Contact detail: `l (dot) polerecky (at) uu (dot) nl`